Forty Creek

 Hall launched the brand with two expressions called Forty Creek Barrel Select and Forty Creek Three Grain.
 In 2007, the first of a series of Forty Creek Special Reserves bottlings were released, which are limited-edition expressions that vary with each lot.
 In 2012, Forty Creek Copper Pot and Forty Creek Cream were introduced.

+Bill Ashburn, Forty Creek's Master Blender, has been a part of the distillery since John Hall acquired the plant from Otto Reider in 1992.
+He remains the Master Blender to this day.

 Varieties

 Barrel Select

 Forty Creek Barrel Select is a blended Canadian whisky, 40% alcohol (ethanol) by volume, 80 proof.
 It is made with rye, barley and corn (maize).
 Each grain is fermented, distilled, and aged separately to produce a "meritage" of single grain whiskies.
 After distillation using a small-batch, copper pot still, the whiskies are aged separately 6–10 years in small cask 40-gallon white oak barrels of varying toasting levels.
 Vintage sherry casks round off some of the aged whiskies after they are blended, for an additional six months.

 Special Reserves

 The production of limited edition Forty Creek whiskies began in 2007.
 Typically, the bottles are individually numbered, the public has a period of time in which they can reserve a particular bottle number, and the whisky is released in September – followed by a special weekend of events at the distillery.